How much cash should I have on hand now?

 “How much cash should I have now?”
 It seems like a simple question, but the answer can be complicated — especially in times of market volatility.
 Apart from an emergency fund, the amount of cash or liquid assets you need depends on many factors, including the current state of the market and major life events.

 Taylor notes that the number could change depending on what’s going on in the economy and markets.
-In recent years, experiencing situations such as the pandemic led some investors to keep up to 12 months of expenses in cash or cash equivalents.
 “You should make sure your emergency fund and cash reserves can meet your current needs,” he says.

 You should make sure your emergency fund and cash reserves can meet your current needs.